MC-Atom/MusicStreamingAndMusiciansPres/README.md

 ### Backstory
 * I had extra time before an English presentation.
 * I was learning Motion Canvas anyway for other projects of mine.
 * "If it's worth doing, it's worth over-doing."
+* It looks damn good

 ### How to run